wmorgan/dcos-docs/1.7/overview/architecture.md

 An operating system abstracts resources such as CPU, RAM and networking and provides common services to applications.
 DC/OS is a distributed operating system that abstracts the resources of a cluster of machines and provides common services, such as running processes across a number of nodes, service discovery, and package management, just to name a few.
 In the following, we have a look at the architecture of DC/OS and the interaction of its components.

+In order to simplify the understanding of DC/OS, we will re-use terminology known from traditional operating system such as Linux, for example kernel and user space.
+The kernel space is a protected space that is inaccessible for users and involves low-level operations such as resource allocation, security, and process isolation.
+The user space is where the user applications and higher order services live, for example the GUI of your OS.

 ## 100,000ft view

 DC/OS, as many operating systems, differentiates between the kernel space, comprising Mesos Masters and Mesos Agents and the user space, spanning System Components (such as Mesos-DNS or Spartan) as well services like Marathon or Spark and processes managed by said services (for example a Marathon application).